puzpuzpuz/express-rtracer/README.md

 The main use case for this library is request id generation and logging automation.
 You can integrate with any logger library in a single place and get request ids in logs across your Express application.

+Without having a request id, as a correlation value, in your logs, you will not be able to determine which log entries belong to the process of handling the same request.
+You could generate a request id manually and store it in the Express `req` object, but then you will have to explicitly pass `req` into all other modules on the route.
+And express-rtracer comes to the rescue!

 Let's consider integration with [winston](https://github.com/winstonjs/winston), one of most popular logging libraries.

 ```javascript